ObliviousGmn/Corne-Foam/README.md

 # Corne-Foam
-DXF Files for Corne V3 Foam
+DXF Files for Corne V3 Foam.
+I made these in mind for IMK, But should work on other corne cases.

 Recommended Heights.